Minor in Medical Anthropology

 Courses must be completed with a grade of C (not C-) or better and cannot be used to fulfill any additional major, minor or certificate requirements.

-Students interested in a medical anthropology minor should first contact the undergraduate advising coordinator to schedule a meeting with the anthropology advisor.
-Courses are chosen by the student, in consultation with the undergraduate advisor, to suit the student's needs and interests.
-During the semester prior to graduation, students must contact the anthropology advising coordinator to have the Minor Requirements Form completed and signed.
+Students interested in a minor in anthropology should first contact the undergraduate advisor to schedule a meeting.
+Courses are chosen by the student, in consultation with the advisor, to suit the student's needs and interests.
+During the semester prior to graduation, students must contact the anthropology advisor to have the Minor Requirements Form completed and signed.